School ETHOS regarding Children with Special Educational Needs and Disabilities (SEND)

-Every school must have a teacher with training and/or experience of Special Educational Needs (SEN) to be the Special Educational Needs Co-ordinator (SENCo).
-However, every teacher is a teacher of SEN so your child’s teacher will be able to answer many of your questions.
+Every school must have a teacher with training and/or experience of Special Educational Needs and disabilities (SEND) to be the Special Educational Needs Co-ordinator (SENDCo).
+However, at Stamford Bridge Primary School we believe that every teacher is a teacher of SEND so your child’s teacher will be able to answer many of your questions.

 Your views are very important.
 Home and school can then work in partnership to agree support for your child.
 This will help your child make good progress.

 All children are individuals and progress at different speeds – sometimes the school may decide that a child would benefit from some extra help and will set individual targets.
 These may be put into a document such as a support plan, IBP (Individual Behaviour Plan) or as monitoring targets in the first instance.